bouwe77/temba/readme.md

 ### Use the `temba-starter` project

 Clone the [temba-starter](https://github.com/bouwe77/temba-starter) repo and you are up and running!
-Refer to the [Features](#features) section for configuration options.
+Refer to the [Config settings overview](#config-settings-overview) section for configuration options.

 ### Manually adding to an existing app